 Since 1980, the Dr. Maurice Bertrand Foundation has never deviated from its objective of financing the best palliative home-care available.
-Thanks to your donations, the Palliative Home-Care Society of Greater Montreal has been able to care for more than 50,000 patients free of charge and with all the dignity and compassion that they deserved.
+Thanks to your donations, the Palliative Home-Care Society of Greater Montreal has been able to care for nearly 70 000 patients free of charge and with all the dignity and compassion that they deserved.
 In 2013, this Foundation, which was created in honour of Dr. Maurice Bertrand, the first medical consultant and a pioneer of palliative home-care, changed its name in order to better reflect its mission and to simplify its message.
 It will henceforth be known as the Palliative Home-Care Society Foundation.

 This work, begun by Dr. Maurice Bertrand, has become so much more important today in the face of an aging society and the debate surrounding the right to die with dignity.
-We want to do our part by providing to all those who may need it, the best palliative home-care available in the Greater Montreal region.
+We want to do our part by providing to all those who may need it, the best palliative home-care available in the Montréal region.
 According to the latest available statistics, the Palliative Home-Care Society of Greater Montreal dispenses close to 22% of all the palliative home-care in Montreal.

 By supporting the Palliative Home-Care Society Foundation, rest assured that you are personally contributing to the improvement of palliative care in Quebec.
 In the name of all the patients and families that your heartfelt donations will help during this trying period that is end of life care, we say Thank-You!

 Dr. Maurice Bertrand was one of the first doctors in Quebec to provide palliative home-care.
 The Doctor Maurice Bertrand Foundation was created in his honor in 1980 to financially support palliative home-care by the Association d'Entraide Ville-Marie, now known as the Palliative Home-Care Society of Greater Montreal.